PlakarKorp/docs.plakar.io/content/_index.md

 ```

 Or put simpler:
-do whatever you want with is as long as you retain this copyright,
+do whatever you want with it as long as you retain this copyright,
 and use at your own risks.